 - Google (Alphabet) P/E Ratio 26.5

 The P/E Ratio is essentially measuring how many years it would take the company to buy all it’s stock back with its earnings.
-The value of all the stock divided by the earnings of the company.
-Depending on the particular industry a P/E ratio may vary, but a normal valuation sought after by a value investor would be something below 20.
-So compared to the that, the FANG’s could be considered overpriced.
+In essence, the value of all the stock divided by the earnings of the company.
+Depending on the particular industry, a P/E ratio may vary, but a normal valuation sought after by a value investor would be something below 20.
+So compared to that, the FANG’s could be considered overpriced.